logicmachine/cpp-simplifier/README.md

 See `/path/to/c-simplifier --help` for full list of options.

-Suppose you have a `compile_commands.json` file like the one below (some build systems natively support the generation of such a file, for projects which do not use such a build sytem, [Bear](https://github.com/rizsotto/Bear/) generates the JSON file during the build process).
+Suppose you have a `compile_commands.json` file like the one below in some `/repo/root`.
+(Note: for projects which do not use build systems that natively support the generation of such a file, use [Bear](https://github.com/rizsotto/Bear/).)

 ```json
 [